laurakond/artly-api/README.md

 - db.sqlite3 file is exposed within the file structure, which was done unintentionally.
 I have taken note of best practices going forward and will ensure that any future files are stored in the .gitignore file.

-**Camel case in HTML**

-- I have applied Camel case to certain parts of HTML, for example modals, as per I think I blog walkthrough example.
-I am aware that camel case is not used in HTML, therefore, this will be rectfied where needed.

 [Return to Table of Contents](#table-of-contents)